ricardo-devis-agullo/io-ts-schema/README.md

 ## Limitations

 It won't work with [custom types](https://github.com/gcanti/io-ts/blob/master/index.md#custom-types), and will work with [branded types](https://github.com/gcanti/io-ts/blob/master/index.md#branded-types--refinements), but only will take the base type (with the exception of `t.Int`).

+You can only add objects in intersections (t.partial, t.type and t.strict will work).
+Nested intersections are fine as long as its objects all the way down.
+It will throw with a TypeError if not.